simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 The team really put some thought on what is in my opinion the most important thing for a succesful product:

->> It speeds up the whole team, not only parts of it
+> It speeds up the whole team, not only parts of it

-I can only speak from a developer's perspective here, but I love that you can export anything, choose your own file format, copy CSS values, almost never have missing fonts or any other problems.
+I can only speak from a developer's perspective here, but I love that you can export anything, choose your own file format, upload any size of image, copy CSS values, almost never have missing fonts or compatibility problems, since the app works on all platforms.

 They have a really generous free tier and you only pay for more advanced features like  really granular permissions, more than 30 days of version history and so on.